hcoyle91/Arduino/README.md

 # **Reflection:**
 This project was challenging due to me being rusty.
-But after I remembered stuff from last year it went
+But after I remembered stuff from last year it went well.